scalikejdbc/scalikejdbc/readme.md

 val db = new DB(conn)
 ```

-If you need to connect several datasources:
+If you need to connect several data-sources:

 ```scala
 import scalikejdbc._